Boston Magazine Top Doctor

 What is an Ankle Fracture?

-Ankle Fracture Treatment in Boston, MA
+Broken Ankle Treatment in Boston, MA

 A fracture is a partial or complete break in a bone.
 If you have an ankle fracture, this could mean you have a broken ankle.
 There are a number of types of ankle fractures, and most cause severe pain.